mrsimoes/hlnsync/README.md

 - v0.3.2: New --root option to allow reading and updating a root tree database when querying subtrees.
 - v0.3.0: Exclude files by glob pattern in sync and other commands.
 Better terminal output.
 Major code overhaul.
 - v0.1.9: Improved sync algorithm.
 Remove directories left empty after sync.
-- v0.1: Initial version.
+- v0.1.0: Initial version.

 ## Possible Improvements

 - argparsecomplete support
-- Find all hard links (aliases) to a given file.
 - Make `--include` and `--exclude` patterns more compatible with `rsync`.
-- Extend `cmp` to take hard links into account and generally extend each command to either work on files or paths.
 - Filenames are NOT converted to Unicode.
 To allow using offline database across systems, conversion is required.
 - Detect renamed directories to obtain a more compact sync schedule.
-- Use coroutines to scan trees and hash files in parallel.
 - Support partial hashes for quicker comparison of same-size files.
 - Further optimize the sync algorithm, though it has been working well in practice.
 - Support for checking for duplicates by actual content, not just hash.
 - Update target mtimes from source.
-- Allow more output sorting options, e.g. by name or mtime.
+- More output sorting options, e.g. by name or mtime.